-1 property.
-2 (f) A bequest, devise, gift, grant, or promise contained in a will or other instrument of 3 donation, subscription, or conveyance that is made to a disappearing organization and that takes 4 effect or remains payable after the merger inures to the benefit of the surviving organization.
-A 5 trust obligation that would govern property if transferred to the disappearing entity applies to 6 property that is instead transferred to the surviving organization under this section.
-7 8 Comment 9 10 11 12 13 14 15 16 17 1.
-This Section authorizes a UNA to merge into another UNA or into another organization, assuming the law governing the other organization authorizes a merger with a UNA; and then sets forth the requirements for the merger-the plan of merger (Subsection (c)(2)); approval of the merger (Subsections (c)(3) and (4)); compliance with all applicable laws (Subsections (c)(1) and (5); and the legal effect of the merger (Subsection (d)).
+(f) A bequest, devise, gift, grant, or promise contained in a will or other instrument of donation, subscription, or conveyance that is made to a disappearing organization and that takes effect or remains payable after the merger inures to the surviving organization.
+A trust obligation that would govern property if transferred to the disappearing organization applies to property that is transferred to the surviving organization under this section.

+1. This Section authorizes a UNA to merge into another UNA or into another organization, assuming the law governing the other organization authorizes a merger with a UNA; and then sets forth the requirements for the merger-the plan of merger (Subsection (c)(2)); approval of the merger (Subsections (c)(3) and (4)); compliance with all applicable laws (Subsections (c)(1) and (5); and the legal effect of the merger (Subsection (d)).
 The requirements in this Section are consistent with merger provisions of other business entity laws.
 The Uniform Limited Liability Act (2006) Sections 1001-09 were used as a guide with the following modifications: (1) majority vs. unanimous vote for approval, and (2) no filing required if all the entities involved are UNAs.

-18 19 2.
-Subsections (e) and (f) prevent property held in trust or for charitable purposes before the merger from being diverted from purposes as a result of the merger.
-20 21 22 23 24 Derivation: Principle #40.
-[Note: Principle #40 calls for conversion as well as merger provisions.
-Are conversion provisions really necessary?
+2. Subsections (e) and (f) prevent property held in trust or for charitable purposes before the merger from being diverted from purposes as a result of the merger.

+Derivation: Principle #40.
+Note: Principle #40 calls for conversion as well as merger provisions.
+Conversion provisions are not, however necessary.
 A UNA can organize a new entity and merge into it, or merge another type of entity into the UNA, thereby achieving the same result as a conversion.
-25 SECTION 31.
-UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 26 applying and construing this uniform act, consideration must be given to the need to promote 27 uniformity of the law with respect to its subject matter among states that enact it.
-28 SECTION 32.
-RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND 29 NATIONAL COMMERCE ACT.
-This [act] modifies, limits, and supersedes the federal 30 Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
-Section 7001, et seq., 31 but does not modify, limit, or supersede Section 101(c) of that act, 15 U.S.C.
-Section 7001(c), or